sytabaresa/kingly/README.md

   - if the target control state is an history state, replace it by the control state it references (i.e. the last seen nested state for that compound state)
   - **update the extended state** (with the updates produced by the action factory)
-  - memorize the outputs (produced by the action factory)
+  - aggregate and memorize the outputs (produced by the action factory)
-  - update the control state to the target state
+  - update the control state to the target control state
   - update the history for the control state (applies only if control state is compound state)
-- return to **1**
+- return to **Mark 1**

 A few interesting points :